 The Kirtland Partnership Committee seeks to support, preserve and grow Kirtland Air Force Base (KAFB) by helping to enhance existing missions and attract appropriate new missions.
-We support legislation at local, state, and national levels in pursuit of this endeavor.
-We increase awareness of the significant Annual Economic Impact of KAFB, currently ~$6.7 billion dollars.
+We increase awareness of the significant Annual Economic Impact of KAFB, currently ~$7.5 billion dollars.
 Our surrounding communities have overwhelmingly supported Kirtland Air Force Base for more than seventy years as part of the National Security Complex.
-We interface with the Department of Defense and Department of Energy decision-makers to underscore the importance of and contributions made to national defense by Kirtland Air Force Base.
+We interface with decision-makers to underscore the importance of and contributions made to national defense by Kirtland Air Force Base.

 “In New Mexico, the Annual Economic Impact of Kirtland Air Force Base is almost $6.7 billion dollars.”

 The Kirtland Partnership Committee (KPC) is a 501(c)(3) tax-exempt, community-based organization that is financially supported by its membership along with strong support from the City of Albuquerque and Bernalillo County.
-KPC’s mission is to “support, preserve and grow” Kirtland Air Force Base, AFRL and Sandia National Labs, or as KPC refers to them as the “Kirtland National Security Complex” which we believe more accurately reflect the work done on Kirtland.
+KPC’s mission is to “support, preserve and grow” Kirtland Air Force Base, AFRL and Sandia National Labs, which comprise the “Kirtland National Security Complex,” the crown jewels of national security.
 Although work to support Kirtland had been ongoing since the 1980s, KPC formally began as a response to the 1995 BRAC round.
 We organized the community and federal congressional delegation so successfully that KAFB was ultimately removed from the realignment list.
 Following that very public success, the community came together to formally create the Kirtland Partnership Committee to maintain consistency as the primary community-based advocacy organization for Kirtland AFB.

 Following our initial 1995 BRAC success, we continue to work in support of KAFB’s significant issues, including: